RBPioi/TempTalk-Bug-Bounty/SECURITY.md

 To keep our focus on the most impactful security issues, the following are considered out of scope and will not be eligible for rewards:

-·	Reports for Unsupported Platforms or Environments: Any issues on platforms outside iOS, Android, and the Electron-based PC app.
+- Reports for Unsupported Platforms or Environments: Any issues on platforms outside iOS, Android, and the Electron-based PC app.
-·	Physical Access Requirements: Vulnerabilities that require physical access to the device to exploit.
+- Physical Access Requirements: Vulnerabilities that require physical access to the device to exploit.
-·	Social Engineering Attacks: Social engineering (e.g., phishing) against TempTalk users, employees, or support staff is not permitted.
+- Social Engineering Attacks: Social engineering (e.g., phishing) against TempTalk users, employees, or support staff is not permitted.
-·	Issues in Third-Party Components or Services: Any bugs in third-party services that TempTalk does not directly control (e.g., cloud provider infrastructure).
+- Issues in Third-Party Components or Services: Any bugs in third-party services that TempTalk does not directly control (e.g., cloud provider infrastructure).
-·	Denial-of-Service (DoS) Attacks: Attacks that disrupt service availability, including resource exhaustion or brute-force attacks against login pages.
+- Denial-of-Service (DoS) Attacks: Attacks that disrupt service availability, including resource exhaustion or brute-force attacks against login pages.
-·	Outdated Version Reports: Any bugs found in outdated or unsupported versions of the TempTalk application.
+- Outdated Version Reports: Any bugs found in outdated or unsupported versions of the TempTalk application.
-·	User Experience or User Interface Bugs: Visual or functional bugs that do not directly affect security.
+- ser Experience or User Interface Bugs: Visual or functional bugs that do not directly affect security.

 # Responsible Disclosure Policy